blockchaintp/daml-on-sawtooth/README.md

 * Open a terminal and `cd` into the project folder (i.e. location where you git clone the daml-on-sawtooth project) described in step 2.

-* To run up a development copy of daml-on-sawtooth, and at the top level ot the project, run this command `./docker/run.sh stop`.
+* To run up a development copy of daml-on-sawtooth, and at the top level ot the project, run this command `./docker/run.sh start`.
 This will start-up single node sawtooth environment, running the devmode consensus and a DAML environment.

 * To shutdown the application by running the following command `./docker/run.sh stop`.

+NOTE: By default, it will start `daml-on-sawtooth` with `AuthService` switched on.

 ### 4. Interacting with daml-on-sawtooth using daml navigator